INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Allow threaded processing - Switch to turn multi-core enhanced processing on/off.
 NOTE: A plugin will be multi-core threaded only if this, the Global Multithreaded options and the Wrapper menu - 'Allow threaded processing' options are on.
 The threaded processing option here is provided since it can be saved using the 'Settings' tab 'per plugin type'.
 This is useful to prevent plugins that are not multithread safe running in this mode in future, regardless of the other settings.

 - Make bridged - Only VST plugins can be 'Bridged'.
 Bridging opens a plugin in a separate process outside FL Studio.
 This means Windows sees the plugin as a separate program and we can do more things with it.
 Non-bridged plugins are invisible to Windows, inside FL Studio.
 Both 32 and 64 Bit plugins can be bridged.
-There only 4 cases where bridging VST plugins is useful, if these don't apply, don't bridge:
+There are four cases where bridging VST plugins is useful, if these don't apply, don't bridge:

 1. Memory management (only useful for FL Studio 32) - Bridging removes the plugins memory allocation from FL Studio's memory space to an independent process under Windows.
 Bridging is particularly beneficial for sampler and ROMpler plugins that consume large amounts of memory loading samples.
 The maximum memory available to the bridged plugin will be at least 2 Gb for 32 Bit Windows and at least 4 Gb depending on your version of 64 Bit Windows (see 2).
 To reduce the memory burden of Audio Clips and Sampler Channels use the 'Keep on disk' option.